Home About Photos

 Rocket motors are labeled using a single letter to indicate the overall power (total impulse) of the motor.
 The smallest rocket motors are labeled as A motors.
 An A motor has up to 2.5 Newton-Seconds of total impulse.
 B motors have twice the total impulse of A motors (2.5 to 5.0 Newton-Seconds).
 C motors have twice the total impulse of B motors, and so on.

 Model rockets are typically flown with A through D motors.
 Mid-power rockets usually use E, F or G motors.
 High-power rockets typically use H through M motors, though some hobbyists have flown N, O, and even P or larger motors.
-An amateur high-power rocket using a S motor was launched into space on May 17, 2004.
+An amateur high-power rocket using an S motor was launched into space on May 17, 2004.
 The CSXT GoFast rocket reached an altitude of 72 miles.

 References:

-Copyright © 2008 - Jadebox
+Copyright © 2024 - Jadebox